logzio/logz-docs/_source/user-guide/alerts/correlated-alert.md

 Some situations are best captured by correlating events captured by different logs.
 These events may occur simultaneously or occur in sequence.

+Correlated events are instrumental for reducing false-positives.
+By defining a more specific use case that contains 2 scenarios, the trigger can be more sensitive and reduce unwanted noise.

+#### Configuring a correlated alert
+{:.no_toc}

-To correlate logs, we need to configure 2 search queries, and select an aggregation criteria.
+To correlate events, we need to configure 2 search queries, each with its own trigger condition.
+For the alert to trigger, both conditions must be statified in their selected time frames, respectively.

+If you opt to join the queries, you must also select aggregation criteria and fields to join.
+When the queries are joined, the values of the join fields must also match for the alert to trigger.

 This tutorial assumes you are familiar with the process of configuring a single-query alert.
 It explains what's different when correlating queries.

-#### Configuring a correlated alert
-{:.no_toc}

 1. toc list
 {:toc}